TheOverfloater/pathos-public/docs/entity_guide.md

    short lifetime and rapid speed, and then travel slower and live longer as the end of the duration is reached.
    - "Duration": The duration of the time during which tracers are spawned.
 If zero, then all the tracers will spawn at once.
+   - "Tracer width": Width of the tracer.
+   - "Tracer length": Length of the tracer.

  - Spawnflags:
    - "Reverse Direction": Instead of an implosion, tracers will explode from the center out.